dwjoyce/pythonbook/Walking along data.rst

     :width: 50%
     :align: center

 One extra note - we use an index to rotate our colors, so it steps along the colors in sequence.
 We do this by incrementing the index after drawing every triangle.
 When selecting a color, we use the modulus operator ``%`` (the remainder) so that it repeatly go from 0 to 6, inclusive.
+Notice how we have one more color (7 in total) than we do triangles (6), so that every time we repeat the ``while`` loop, the colors shift by one from one triangle to the next.
+This allows us to see the outer loop working in action, moving the colors along as it runs.

 Exercises
 ---------